 • atherosclerosis at a young age.

-Stage one: interview and clinical examination
+First stage: conversation and clinical examination

 • unstable increase in blood pressure (mainly due to the diastolic component);

-• flashing flies before the eyes;
+• flickering of flies before the eyes;

 • noise, ringing in the ears;